yetanotherco/aligned-layer/docs/3_guides/9_aligned_cli.md

-# Aligned CLI
+# Aligned CLI Documentation

-The Aligned CLI serves as a interface for users to interact with and retrieve information from Alinged Layer.
-This document serves as a reference for commands of the Aligned CLI.
+The Aligned CLI serves as an interface for users to interact with Aligned Layer.

+This document serves as a reference for the commands of the Aligned CLI.

 ## Installation: